-How artist’s get there is just as important as where they arrive.
+How artists get there is just as important as where they arrive.
 This is the creative process rather than the creative product.

 People have always been unusually curious about how I make my work.
 In part, this is because I work with new technologies and the many creative possibilities they open.
-And in part, this is because I work with many media simultaneously; photography, drawing, sculpture, writing, music.
+And in part, this is because I work with many media simultaneously; photography, drawing, sculpture, writing, and music.
 Why do I do so many things?
 Curiosity.
 And, each medium brings something new to light.

 The best thing about photography is that it renders so much detail and the worst thing about photography is that it renders so much detail.
 The challenge with it is to present significant detail.
 Photography is wonderfully specific.
 It can show you more detail than you can see or remember.
 It can show you what you can’t see with the naked eye.
-It can draw things that are far away close or look deeply into the tiny worlds that surround us and even create images with heat, x-rays, and electro-magnetism.
+It can draw things that are far away close or look deeply into the tiny worlds that surround us and even create images with heat, x-rays, and electromagnetism.
 It can freeze or extend time.
 Photography extends our perception.
 And yet, so often, with it, we find ourselves at the mercy of our own experience, which is so much more than visual.

 Sculpture offers unique possibilities to make and know things by touch.
 Sculptures beg you to interact with them physically.
 As you walk around and sometimes through a sculpture one object can present many different but interconnected experiences.
 These are qualities I often try to transfer into my flat two-dimensional images of deep spaces.
 I consider my work to be a form of earth art in virtual space.
-I shy away from shaping the land, preferring to leave it as it is, so that others can have their own experiences with it and make their own interpretations from it.
+I shy away from shaping the land, preferring to leave it as it is so that others can have their own experiences with it and make their own interpretations of it.
 Recently, I’ve begun making objects that bring the outside inside.
 But I guess all of my work brings the outside in and the inside out.

 Words can be so helpful in so many ways.
 I write to find ideas.
 Words are wonderful for brainstorming.
 I write to find feelings.
 Words can be powerful tools for expressing emotions, their nature, causes, and consequences.
 I write to find connections.
 Words align the heart and the gut with the mind unlocking a unique synergy.
-I write to find clarify.
+I write to find clarity.
 Good writing distills and organizes thought; it’s often the most direct path to meaning.
 I write to find purpose.
 I make lots of plans … and continually revise them.
 I write to communicate with others about what I’ve done.
 When I write about my work I try to do so in a way that expands and opens rather than limits or closes perception and possibilities.
 The challenge with words is that they tempt the mind to think that they can figure it all out and then creative searching stops.
 If something is deep there’s always more to be discovered – with more words … and many other tools.
 Sometimes, I don’t finish my sentences.
 Sometimes all I need is one word – the right word.
 But more often than not, I need to write a lot of other words before I find it.
 And sometimes, to get their full benefit, words need to be spoken rather than written.

 I play music – privately.
 Music hasn’t made its way into my finished works.
 One of the reasons I value music so highly is because with it I can be an amateur – someone who does something simply for the love of doing it.
 Music informs my understanding of the creative process and of myself.
 When I play music I can quickly tell whether I’m in a state of flow or not and connect with pure unfiltered emotions.
-I use music to tune in, to play, to be more spontaneous, to be less concerned with and take my time getting to finished results.
+I use music to tune in, to play, to be more spontaneous, to be less concerned with, and take my time getting to finished results.
 Time spent exploring and savoring is time well spent.

-Hopefully, it inspires others to try new things themselves – or at the very least imagine doing so.
+Hopefully, it inspires others to try new things themselves – or at the very least imagine doing so and live a fuller life vicariously.
 I hope you’ve been inspired by my process.
 I hope my creative process energizes your creative process.